isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 [^6]: The fact that obvious relations can be defined between functions, such as a function $f$ being the **restriction** or the **continuation** of another fucntion $g$ is a different story.
 One has to maintain clarity of thought.
 [^7]: I won't even bother showing the extrapolation using the Lagrange polynomial.
 As you can guess, it's abysmal.
 [^8]: Probably not in politics or trading.
+[^9]: Although it's not the best basis for every task, familiarity wins.